canjs/can-stache-element/docs/can-stache-define-element.md

 ### Defining an element's properties

-To manage the logic and state of an element, [can-define-object DefineObject]-like property definitions can be added to explicitly configure how properties are defined.
+To manage the logic and state of an element, [can-define-object DefineObject]-like property definitions can be added to explicitly configure how an element's properties are defined.

 To add property definitions, add a [can-stache-define-element/static.define static define] object to the class: